dogteeth/StudyNotes/AutoLayoutConstraint.md

 - Equality, Not Assignment
 - It’s important to note that the equations shown in Note represent equality, not assignment.
 - When Auto Layout solves these equations, it does not just assign the value of the right side to the left.
 Instead, it calculates the value for both attribute 1 and attribute 2 that makes the relationship true.

+#### instrinsic content size
+- What is a view’s intrinsic content size?
+- Most views have an intrinsic content size, which refers to the amount of space the view needs for its content to appear in an ideal state.
+For example, the intrinsic content size of a UILabel will be the size of the text it contains using whatever font you have configured it to use.
+- Intrinsic content sizes are important because they allow views to have a natural width and height without us forcing one.
+For Auto Layout to work it must know where each view is positioned precisely: its X, Y, width, and height values.
+With intrinsic content size we can say “place this button 20 points from the top and center it horizontally” and that’s enough to form a complete layout – Auto Layout can calculate the rest based on the button’s intrinsic size.